The Rev. Dr. Lauren Winner

 Deacon and Children’s Minister

 Kelly has been part of the St. Joe’s community since fall 2022, when she began an internship as part of the ordination process.
 Kelly, who is trained as a catechist in the Catechesis of the Good Shepherd program, has served as the children’s minister since January 2023.
-Now as a deacon, Kelly will continue to serve at St. Joe’s and will also help the Bishops’ Office to equip congregations across the diocese in family and children’s ministry.
-Kelly also serves the diocese as a member of the reparations and restitution committee.
+Now as a deacon, Kelly will continue to serve at St. Joe’s in Children's Chapel, prison ministry and in other capacities.

 Kelly is happiest when she is binge-watching TV with her teenage son, playing make-believe or games with her niece, asking questions, writing, accompanying people discerning vocation, visiting Bald Head Island, and wondering about God with children.